stvnrhodes/calsol/README.md

 ![The car](https://raw.githubusercontent.com/CalSol/Impulse/master/impulse.jpg)

 Each microcontroller in the car has its own folder.
-Most contrllers used the [BRAIN](https://github.com/CalSol/BRAIN) inset into a custom board.
+Most controllers used the [BRAIN](https://github.com/CalSol/BRAIN) inset into a custom board.

 For some more info, check it out at http://calsol.berkeley.edu/vehicles/impulse.php